polterguy/polterguy.github.io/hyperlambda/index.md

 for creating CPU/RAM intensive functions in C#, for then to expose these as _"slots"_, and invoke them from Hyperlambda.

-A good example of this is the database functions.
+A good example of this is its database functions.
 Retrieving data from a database, is often requiring millions of CPU cycles, and hundres of milliseconds.
 The additional 100/200 CPU cycles required to instantiate your _"slot"_, to invoke the C# method responsible for creating a